jonathan-r-thorpe/nmos-authorization-implementers-guide/README.md

 ### What does it do?

-- It provides a template for AMWA NMOS Interface Specifcations.
+- It's a guide for implementers who want to add NMOS Security to their   provides a template for AMWA NMOS Interface Specifcations.

 ### Why does it matter?